 Here’s a bit more about how we connect with friends and supporters.

-We recognise that we have supporters from different walks of life, who are interested in different things and have different ways of connecting, so we try to cater to that.
-People who are more interested in personal news might connect on Facebook.
-That’s where we put photos, for example (many of which are publicly accessible with no signup required).
+We recognise that our partners come from different walks of life, are interested in different things and have different ways of connecting, so we try to cater to that.
+People who are interested in personal news might connect on Facebook, which is where we put most of our photos (and most are publicly accessible with no signup required).
 People who are more interested in theological reflection or cross-cultural stories might follow our blog.
 The monthly emails are a general message to help people to connect with us in ways that work for them.

 The people who sponsor us also receive personal emails from us on the dates they nominate.

 We use different communication channels.
 Each one is like a different space in a town, from the most public to the most intimate.